NegruGeorge/OnlineShopDeployed/README.md

 What i Learned
 -----
-* How to comunicate with my client
+* How to communicate with my client
-* Node.js/javascript/html/css/mysql/Ajax
+* Node.js/ javascript/html/css/mysql/Ajax
-* hashing passwords, cookie-sessions, login-logout, user interactions.
+* hashing passwords, cookie-sessions, authentications, user interactions.
 * how to send mails with node.js
 * ajax and how to use it
-*
+* how to upload files and store them
+*\